 Three players see the flop.
 Pot: $21.

-๐ญ The 4โ !
-You made your flush - the third-best hand in poker.
+💭 The 4♠!
+You made your flush - one of the strongest hands in poker.
 But you need to get paid.
 If you bet big, your opponent might fold.
 If they check, you can bet smaller and maybe get a call.

 Result: You win a $189 pot with a flush.
 Your opponent had top pair with a good kicker and couldn't let it go.